 Conversely, we are not committed to the claim that the nation-state is bound to disappear.
 It is now customary to hear talk about the end of the nation-state.
-We are being told that we must transcend the old model and adopt instead multination states.
+We are being told that we must transcend the old model and adopt instead the idea of multi-nation states.
 We are told that we should believe in multicultural citizenship.
-But actually, all forms of cultural pluralism must be implemented and these might begin 'at home', i.e. within the nation itself.
+But actually, all forms of cultural pluralism must be implemented and these might begin "at home," i.e., within the nation itself.
 The very concept of the nation must be understood so that it can become pluricultural.
 It would be pluricultural if national majorities were to coexist with minorities in the context of a single political community.
 Now my concept is precisely of that sort.
-It is one that can accommodate cultural pluralism within a nation-state as well as within multination states.
-So it appears that we should not talk about the end of the nation-state as such.
-Instead, we should talk about the end of the traditional nation-state which was understood only in terms of common allegiances and which did not recognize the existence of many different cultures within the nation.
-Sociopolitical nations are all at once polyethnic and multicultural, and when the concept of the nation is so understood, we should have nothing against nation-states.
+It is one that can accommodate cultural pluralism within a nation-state as such.
+We should perhaps talk about the end of the traditional nation-state which was understood only in terms of common allegiances and which did not recognize the existence of many different cultures within the nation.
+But sociopolitical nations are all at once polyethnic and multicultural, and when the concept of the nation is so understood, we should have nothing against nation-states.

-3.- Another aspect of the proposed definition is that it allows us to reach an appropriate balance between individual and collective rights.
-Many authors refuse to recognize any collective rights at all, and it is in part because they fear that all sorts of groups would want to be granted collective rights.
+3. Another aspect of the proposed definition is that it allows us to reach an appropriate balance between individual and collective rights.
+Many authors refuse to recognize any collective rights at all, and it is in part because they fear that all sorts of groups would want to be granted such rights.
 We would have to allow such rights to an endless variety of groups.
 But this is not a consequence of the present account.
-It must be reminded, first, that collective rights must not be reduced to the external protections of a minority from a majority, for they must also involve internal restrictions of the community as a whole over its individual members.
-Now when it is understood in this way, it appears that a collective right can only be enjoyed by an irreducible social group, for it is only in their case that the right can irreducibly be interpreted as a restriction imposed by the group and not as an external protection for a collection of individuals.
+It must be remembered, first, that collective rights must not be reduced to the external protections of a minority from a majority, for they must also involve internal restrictions of the community as a whole over its individual members.
+Now when it is understood in this way, it appears that a collective right can only be enjoyed by a societal culture, for it is only in that case that the right can irreducibly be interpreted as a restriction imposed by the group and not as an external protection for a collection of individuals.
 Now this severely limits the number of groups entitled to collective rights.
-If we correctly understand collective rights as rights that can reasonably constrain the behaviour of individuals within the group, then the only 'true' collective rights are those that could be entertained by an irreducible collective body, and the only groups that can meet this condition are linguistic communities.18 If collective rights were not understood as imposing internal constraints on the liberties of citizens, they could always be analysed in terms of special individual rights and we would have no reason for limiting the number of admissible groups.
+If we correctly understand collective rights as rights that can reasonably constrain the behaviour of individuals within the group, then the only "true" collective rights are those that could be entertained by a societal culture, and the only groups that can meet this condition are pervasive linguistic communities.18 If collective rights were not understood as imposing internal constraints on the liberties of citizens, they could always be analysed in terms of special individual rights, and we would have then no reason for limiting the number of admissible groups.

-Now under my account, the only groups that could be entitled to such rights are nations, national minorities and immigrant communities.
-These are all linguistic communities and thus irreducible collective bodies.
+Now under my account, the only groups that could be entitled to such rights are nations, national minorities and some lasting immigrant communities that have themselves become societal cultures.
+These are all pervasive linguistic communities and thus irreducible collective bodies that can be characterized as societal cultures.
 I am therefore not committed to a proliferation of collective rights.
 By restricting the recognition of collective rights only to those groups, I am able to avoid a slippery slope that would force us to recognize collective rights to all kinds of groups.